Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Landscape of MFFMs: Progress and Prospect

-Fig. \ref{fig:lifecycle} illustrates the development life-cycle of an MFFM.
-The development may consist of three stages: pretraining, fine-tuning, and alignment.
-Based on our recent open-source projects, we elaborate on each stage of Fig. \ref{fig:lifecycle}.
+The development of MFFMs may consist of three stages: pretraining, fine-tuning, and alignment, where a reference lifecycle is shown in Fig. \ref{fig:lifecycle}.
+Based on our experiences with the project Open-FinLLMs \cite{Xie2024OpenFinLLMs}, we elaborate on each stage accordingly.

-\textbf{(Continual) Pretraining stage}: This stage aims to train a model entirely from scratch.
-A high-quality financial corpus and a powerful base model are the two key ingredients to the success of pre-training an MFFM.
-Open-FinLLMs \cite{Xie2024OpenFinLLMs} employ an 18 billion-token corpus from the general domain and a 52 billion-token corpus from the financial domain.
+\textbf{(Continual) Pre-training stage}: Open-FinLLMs \cite{Xie2024OpenFinLLMs} employ an 18 billion-token corpus from the general domain and a 52 billion-token corpus from the financial domain.
 This curated dataset allows the model to keep the general knowledge while getting the financial knowledge.
 Then, Open-FinLLMs chose Llama3-8B as the base model for the continual pre-training and obtained a financial model called FinLLaMA.
 The continual pre-training process runs on $64$ A100 80GB GPUs, approximately $250$ GPU hours per epoch.
 FinLLaMA set the maximum sequence length to $8,192$ tokens.
 FinLLaMA surpasses its base model LLaMA3-8B on several financial tasks, highlighting the effectiveness of (continual) pretraining.

 \textbf{Fine-tuning stage}: This step aims to enable the model's multimodal capabilities, enhance the model’s instruction-following capabilities, and optimize performance on downstream financial tasks.
 Building upon FinLLaMA, its multimodal extension, FinLLaVA addresses multimodal financial tasks by employing multimodal instruction tuning.
 The instruction-tuning dataset comprises $1.43$ million image-text pairs.
 Instruction tuning is conducted on eight NVIDIA HGX H20 80GB GPUs, with the entire process requiring approximately 30 hours for one epoch.
 FinLLaVA outperforms all open-source MM-LLMs chart understanding tasks and is second only to the closed-source GPT-family MM-LLMs.